DWoodWX/Overlay/README.md

 You can also open this overlay and sounds in a separate browser window for those of you who do not livestream.

 There are some issues with some of the sounds.
 They will resort to the alert.mp3 file for the sound.

+The overlay also has a Standalone Testing option that remains hidden until mouseover for users using the overlay outside of OBS.
+If you are using the overlay inside OBS, you will need to click "Interact" to use the testing options.